 The four years of teaching must be completed within eight years after completing or otherwise ceasing to be enrolled in the program for which a TEACH Grant was received.
 Failure to complete the four year teaching requirement will result in TEACH grant funds being converted to a Federal Direct Unsubsidized Stafford Loan.

-The maximum award is $4,000 per year.
+The maximum award is $3,736 per year (award amounts are subject to change based on federal funding due to sequestration).
 Students must complete a FAFSA, although do not have to show financial need.
 To be eligible, a student must score above the 75th percentile on a college admission test or maintain a cumulative GPA of 3.25 or higher.
 Students must be formally accepted into the Rocky Mountain College teacher education program.
 Students must complete a TEACH Grant initial and subsequent counseling and sign a new Agreement to Serve (ATS) each year a TEACH Grant is requested.
 Students must complete TEACH Grant exit counseling when they complete or cease to be enrolled in the program for which they received the grant.

 - To complete TEACH Grant initial and subsequent counseling and Agreement to Serve, go to www.teach-ats.ed.gov/ats/studentHome.